 “Wake up before it’s too late.”
 Small farms are the only way to feed the world.
 “The time is now to switch back to our natural farming roots.”
-These are dire warning from the U.N..
-Monocrops and GMOs are not the only answer and basically are not enough to feed the world.
+These are dire warnings from the U.N. in a 2015 report.
+Monocrops and GMOs are not the only answer and are not enough to feed the world.

-“…According to the new UN report, major changes are needed in our food, agriculture and trade systems, with a shift toward local small-scale farmers and food systems recommended.” ~ TechnologyWater
+“…According to the new UN report, major changes are needed in our food, agriculture and trade systems, with a shift toward local small-scale farmers and food systems recommended.” ~ TECHNOLOGYWATER

 “Even as the United States government continues to push for the use of more chemically-intensive and corporate-dominated farming methods such as GMOs and monoculture-based crops, the United Nations is once against sounding the alarm about the urgent need to return to (and develop) a more sustainable, natural and organic system.